 Librarians are available to help patrons find information, books, journal articles and other research materials.
 The Personal Librarians specialize in the resources of specific subject areas covering academic disciplines, majors, and departments.
 Any patron may request a consultation.
 Students with special needs may find this service especially helpful.
-Visit the service desk or call (806) 742-2265 and ask to speak to a personal librarian to make an appointment for a consultation.
+Visit the service desk or call (806) 742-2265 and ask to speak with Donell Callender or email her at email@example.com.

 Orientation to the Library and its services, resources, and equipment are provided.
 A basic introduction is offered to both groups and individuals in the use of adaptive equipment, the Library resources or to learn about services for students with disabilities.
 Students with special needs who prefer to attend instruction sessions with their class may notify their instructor or Library staff that they need assistance.

 Document Delivery is a service that provides all patrons a convenient way to obtain research materials.
 Document Delivery pulls books from the stacks and provides materials the Libraries do not own through interlibrary loan at no charge.